PostPCEra/Notes/_posts/2017-02-2-Programming-Pedagogy.md

 ```

 + when coming to this First-order functions such as MIN , MAX etc.. we need to INTRODUCE Functions
-+ problem 3.1 : find the larest number in a LIST ( max number )
++ P 3.1 : find the larest number in a LIST ( max number )
-+ problem 3.2 : find the samllest number in a LIST ( min number )
++ P 3.2 : find the samllest number in a LIST ( min number )

 ```
    def find_max(lst):